younesdiouri/new-repository/_posts/2019-7-10-GraphQL-with-Symfony4.md

     user_identity_field: username
 ```

 I used Heroku for production.
 You can easily have a CD with Heroku by hook with your master branch or a dedicated one.
-Don't forget to define the JWT environnement variables : `JWT_SECRET_KEY, `JWT_PUBLIC_KEY`, `JWT_PASSPHRASE`.
+Don't forget to define the JWT environnement variables : `JWT_SECRET_KEY`, `JWT_PUBLIC_KEY`, `JWT_PASSPHRASE`.